 - 23. The first section of the auditor's report shall include the auditor's opinion, and shall have the heading "Opinion." - 24.
-The Opinion section of the auditor's report shall also: - (a) Identify the entity whose financial statements have been audited; - (b) State that the financial statements have been audited; - (c) Identify the title of each statement comprising the financial statements; - (d) Refer to the notes, including the summary of significant accounting policies; and - (e) Specify the date of, or period covered by, each financial statement comprising the financial statements.
+The Opinion section of the auditor's report shall also: - (a) Identify the entity whose financial statements have been audited; - (b) State that the financial statements have been audited; - (c) Identify the title of each statement comprising the financial statements; - (d) Refer to the notes, including the material accounting policy information; and - (e) Specify the date of, or period covered by, each financial statement comprising the financial statements.
 (Ref: Para.
 A22-A23) - 25.
 When expressing an unmodified opinion on financial statements prepared in accordance with a fair presentation framework, the auditor's opinion shall, unless otherwise required by law or regulation, use one of the following phrases, which are regarded as being equivalent: - (a) In our opinion, the accompanying financial statements present fairly, in all material respects, [...] in accordance with [the applicable financial reporting framework]; or - (b) In our opinion, the accompanying financial statements give a true and fair view of [...] in accordance with [the applicable financial reporting framework].
 (Ref: Para.
 A24-A31) - 26.
 When expressing an unmodified opinion on financial statements prepared in accordance with a compliance framework, the auditor's opinion shall be that the accompanying financial statements are prepared, in all material respects, in accordance with [the applicable financial reporting framework].
 (Ref: Para.
 A26-A31) - 27.
 If the reference to the applicable financial reporting framework in the auditor's opinion is not to SFRS(I)s, FRSs or SFRS for Small Entities issued by the Accounting Standards Council, the auditor's opinion shall identify the jurisdiction of origin of the framework.

-- 28. The auditor's report shall include a section, directly following the Opinion section, with the heading "Basis for Opinion", that: (Ref: Para.
-A32) - (a) States that the audit was conducted in accordance with Singapore Standards on Auditing; (Ref: Para.
-A33) - (b) Refers to the section of the auditor's report that describes the auditor's responsibilities under the SSAs; - (c) Includes a statement that the auditor is independent of the entity in accordance with the relevant ethical requirements relating to the audit, and has fulfilled the auditor's other ethical responsibilities in accordance with these requirements.
-The statement shall refer to the Accounting and Corporate Regulatory Authority (ACRA) Code of Professional Conduct and Ethics for Public Accountants and Accounting Entities
+28. The auditor's report shall include a section, directly following the Opinion section, with the heading "Basis for Opinion", that: (Ref: Para.
+A32)

+- (a) States that the audit was conducted in accordance with Singapore Standards on Auditing; (Ref: Para.
+A33) - (b) Refers to the section of the auditor's report that describes the auditor's responsibilities under the SSAs: - (c) Includes a statement that the auditor is independent of the entity in accordance with the relevant ethical requirements relating to the audit, and has fulfilled the auditor's other ethical responsibilities in accordance with these requirements.
+The statement shall refer to the Accounting and Corporate Regulatory Authority (ACRA) Code of Professional Conduct and Ethics for Public Accountants and Accounting Entities (ACRA Code)13 and the ethical requirements that are relevant to the audit of the financial statements in Singapore.14 Where applicable, the statement may also refer to the International Ethics Standards Board for